sravantiaketi/counter-api/README.md

   RUNNIG THE APPLICATION:
-  Step1: Clone the repository using below URL:
+  Step1: Clone the repository using URL:
          https://github.com/sravantiaketi/counter-api.git

   Step2: Go to application directory and run below command to start the application: